AJRead13/Node_ReadMe_Generator/README.md

 ## Features

 ## How to Contribute
-        - Please contact me via my email or GitHub accounts, listed below.
+        - Please contact me via my email or GitHub account, listed below.
 ## Tests
         - I tested this application at milestones.
 ## Questions